INRIA/scikit-learn-mooc/slides/linear_model.md

 # Linear Model

 This lesson covers the linear models.
 These are basic models, easy to understand and fast to train

 <img src="../scikit-learn-logo.svg">

 ???

-Linear models are easy to understand and fast to train, they give us fair baselines
+Linear models are easy to understand and fast to train, they give us fair baselines.

 ---